 As I said earlier, we always made sure our gear was secured when we were in the field in the Infantry.
 No feeling is worse than finding out an important piece of gear is missing because it was not secured properly.
 It could be the difference between life and death.

-Bio: Defense and Wilderness Survival trainer and consultant.
-14 years of Army (Staff Sergeant) Combat Arms (Infantry and Airborne) experience, to included combat service in Iraq as a Squad Leader and Platoon Sergeant.
-Military Occupational Specialties include Infantry, NBC (Nuclear, Biological, Chemical warfare), Armorer (Small Arms repair), and Supply (logistics), with supplemental required courses being Airborne School, the Light Fighter Course, and the Basic Non Commissioned Officer Course (BNCOC).
+Defense and Wilderness Survival trainer, consultant and owner of Mason Dixon Tactical.
+14 years of Army (Staff Sergeant) Combat Arms (Infantry and Airborne) experience, to included combat service as a Squad Leader and Platoon Sergeant.
+Military Occupational Specialties include Infantry, NBC (Nuclear, Biological, Chemical warfare), Armorer (Small Arms repair), and Supply (logistics).
+Retired law enforcement with varied assignments to include the SOG (SWAT) team and the Academy as a defensive tactics instructor.
 Interest include history, as it relates to the pursuit of liberty, firearms, hunting, and survival related training and activities.
-I am the owner of Mason Dixon Tactical, which was started on July 4th, 2010, to better help the inexperienced patriot procure the needed training, equipment, and guidance for future troubles.

 On today’s show, I walk you through using the Government VAERS webpage so you can do your own research to determine how dangerous the COVID Vaccine really is.
 The post VAERS/HHS Government Website Lists Hundreds of Thousands of People Killed or Injured by Jab appeared first on Prepper Recon.

 Congratulations to the Megiddo Giveaway winner J.K.
 Yates!
 I had the pleasure of appearing on the Prepper Website Podcast recently with Todd Sepulveda.
 We talk about what to expect for those who miss the rapture and must endure the horrors […] ↓ Read the rest of this entry...
 The post The Great Tribulation-A Time of […]